philmcminn/new-paper/README.md

 The new repository will still be called "new-paper", which you will want to change.
 To do this, go the "Settings" tab and rename it.
-Choose a name that is indicative of the *research content*, rather than the conference venue or journal you intend to submit to.
+Choose a name that is indicative of the paper's *research content*, rather than the conference venue or journal you intend to submit it to.
 For example, "search-based-testability" is a better name than "icse2020".

 For the same reasons as [detailed next](#file-and-directory-naming), choose a name formatted in "kebab-case" (i.e., all lower case with hyphens as word separators).